Yasu3D/saturn.yasu3d.art/documentation/saturn/custom-content/music.md

 # Adding Music
+> [!NOTE]
-> 💡 This page explains the file structure for music and chart files, and how they're read by SATURN.
+> This page explains the file structure for music and chart files, and how they're read by SATURN.
 > If you want to learn more about how to create charts, refer to this page:
 > <a href="/documentation/saturn-edit/index.html">SATURN EDIT Documentation</a>